Midwifery.

 Outside of his professional life, Brian is an avid skier and paddleboarder.
 Whether navigating the slopes or gliding across the water, Brian values the great outdoors.

-Nicole Martin (Bierens), WHNP
+Nicole (Bierens) Martin, WHNP

 Nicole is a Nurse Practitioner specializing in Women's Health, with a BS in Nursing from Saginaw Valley State University and a Master's from the University of Cincinnati.
 She has additional training in bioidentical hormone therapy, functional medicine, Ketamine infusions, IV therapy, and skincare.